jlee923/anddev-compose-challenge-one/README.md

 ## :bulb: Motivation and Context
-My primary goal of this project was to explore how compose handled lists and nested elements, which I was happy learn to build in this sample project.
+My primary goal of this project was to explore how compose handled lists and nested elements, which I was happy to learn to build in this sample project.
 I'm content seeing this fully working compose UI display a list of puppies.
 Also, it was a nice bonus points to see Navigation working with compose, too.